Wednesday, September 28, 2011

 Silence.

 A day to remember in silence.
-I will never have the memories and feelings of the people actually at the places in turmoil on this day.
+I will never have the memories and feelings of the people who were in the places of turmoil on this day.
 My heart connects to them in silence.

 I remember the days of silence that followed without any activity - our skies were empty because air traffic was closed.
-I went to sit in one of our local parks where I previously would watch planes take off and land from SJC (Mineta San Jose International Airport).
-On 9/11/2001 and for several days after, there was no activity.
+After I called my brother (and pilot) I went to sit in one of our local parks where I would watch planes take off and land from SJC (Mineta San Jose International Airport).
+On 9/11/2001 and for several days after, no activity.
 Silence.

-I was in the midst of finalizing my plans for a trip to the Greek Islands departing on 9/14/2001..
-It was canceled (because no planes flying yet).
-I still have not gone.
+I was in the midst of finalizing my plans for a trip to the Greek Islands departing on 9/14/2001.
+I had exchanged my currency, scheduled my airport shuttle, and started packing.
+The trip was canceled (because no planes flying) without refund.
+I still have not taken this one trip.

-I still have a New York City skyline postcard highlighting the Twin Towers in the middle that was sent to me from a friend visiting New York City with a postmark of 8/22/2001 – it is framed, on my wall.
+I have a New York City skyline postcard with the Twin Towers in the middle that was sent to me from my friend visiting New York City - a postmark of 8/22/2001 – it is framed, on my wall.

 This is what I remember as I wake up today and listen to planes flying overhead and low today.
 A magnificent noise we sometimes take for granted.

-A couple of years ago when I was showing San Francisco to a friend who was in town, we found ourselves (without planning) in the middle of the Presidio cemetery overlooking the San Francisco bay.
+A couple of years ago when I was showing our fabulous San Francisco to this friend (who sent the postcard), we found ourselves (without planning) in the middle of the Presidio cemetery overlooking the San Francisco bay.
 The day: September 11.
 It is fascinating how we were automatically guided to this place to remember in silence.

 I am grateful for the noise today.